 - 2. The Underwriting Package: Member submits the underwriting package via the NCHFA Loan Pool Portal with applicable documents attached.
 Documents will include income documentation, affidavits, and required Inspections for an existing home or a Certificate of Occupancy (CO) for a new home.
 Members may submit the Underwriting Package as soon as their Reservation Request has been approved but no less than fifteen (15) Agency business days prior to the anticipated closing. - 3.
 Scheduling Closing: After conditional approval of the CPLP Underwriting Package, Members review the funding for the loan for accuracy one last time.
 If the information is accurate and the first mortgage has been approved by the lender, they may schedule the closing through the NCHFA Online Portal.
 The portal enforces the Agency's requirement that notice of at least seven (7) Agency business days must be given so the Agency can communicate with the closing attorney, process CPLP funds, and finalize CPLP loan documents. - 4.
-The Final Closeout Package: Includes copies or originals of recorded loan documents and energy efficiency and/or green building certifications, if applicable.
-As specified in the NCHFA Closing Instructions sent to the closing attorney, the appropriate closing documents must be received at NCHFA within five (5) Agency business days of the CPLP loan closing.
+Pre-Closing Due Diligence: All required items must be submitted at least three (3) Agency business days prior to closing, including the final Closing Disclosure from the first mortgage lender.
+If all items are not submitted by the deadline, the closing date may be re-scheduled. - 5.
+Funding Documents: Copies of the signed CPLP loan documents, the Deed or Memorandum of Ground Lease, 1st loan Closing Disclosure, Supplemental Closing Instructions, and any other documents requested by the Agency, must be emailed to the assigned paralegal for review and approval for the Agency to issue final authorization for the documents to be recorded and the loan funds to be disbursed. - 6.
+Final Closing Package: Closing attorney should send all original CPLP loan documents to NCHFA within five (5) business days of the CPLP loan closing. - 7.
+Post-Closing: All loan documents must be received, as well as energy efficiency and/or green building certifications, if applicable, prior to releasing Member fee(s).